-3.6.2 CDX as control
+4.6.1.
+CDX as control

-A reasonable concern about our control is that General Electric Capital may have being affected by its own idiosyncratic shocks during the event window.
-Therefore, as an additional robustness check we use the CDX index as a control.
+A reasonable concern about our control is that during the event window, General Electric Capital may have been affected by the expectation that it will eventually be included in the Plan or by its own idiosyncratic shock.
+Therefore, as a robustness check we use the CDX index as a control.
 The CDX index represents the cost of insurance against default on a diversified portfolio of 125 firms.
-In particular, the insurance buyer pays a quarterly premium during the life of the insurance, and in exchange it receives from the insurance seller the notional minus recovery anytime any of the underlying names defaults.
+In particular, the insurance buyer pays a quarterly premium during the life of the insurance, and in exchange it receives from the insurance seller the notional minus recovery amount anytime any of the underlying names defaults.

-There are two complications on performing the adjustment in expression (4): The first is that CDX quotes are only available for 5 year contracts.
+There are two complications on performing the adjustment in expression (4): the first is that CDX quotes are only available for five-year contracts.
 We therefore assume that CDX quotes are constant across maturities.
-The second complication is that we do not have the outstanding debt for the reference entity (the 125 names in the index).
-To circumvent this problem we proceed as follows: for each bank i we first compute the present value of insurance costs (formula (5)) using the CDX index, which we denote by $PV^i(CDX)$.
-We then use expression (4) with $PV^{GE}(CDS)$ substituted by $PV^i(CDX)$ to compute the adjusted change in the value of the bonds.
-The resulting ratio $\Delta PV^i(CDX)/PV_0^i(CDX)$ provides the percentage change in the value of firm i debt were the CDX its insurance premium, instead of CDS^{i}.
+The second complication is that we do not have the outstanding debt for the referenced entity (the 125 names in the index).
+To circumvent this problem we proceed as follows: for each bank i we first compute the present value of insurance costs (formula (5)) using the CDX index, which we denote by PVi(CDX).
+We then use expression (4) with $PV^{GE}(CDS)$ substituted by $PV^{i}(CDX)$ to compute the adjusted change in the value of the bonds.
+The resulting ratio $\Delta PV^{i}(CDX)/PV{0}^{i}(CDX)$ provides the percentage change in the value of firm i debt were the CDX its insurance premium, instead of CDS1.
 The results are again similar.
-In particular, the best and worst cases have \$120bn and \$33bn, respectively.
+In particular, the range of value created is between \$98 and \$120 bn (\$34 and \$55 bn without Morgan Stanley).